Copenhagen City Map

 There’s a cozy cabin hidden in a back alley in Vesterbro that houses one of the coolest cocktail bars in Copenhagen.
 In warm weather, you can enjoy your frozen daiquiri in the open-air courtyard, and during the cold season you can drink your boozy slushie inside by the fire.
 Cocktails at Lidkoeb change seasonally, but the fun vibe and friendly staff ensure this is a cool place to hang year-round.

 Richard Hart, formerly of Tartine Bakery in San Francisco, joined forces with René Redzepi of Noma to open a sourdough bakery in Copenhagen.
 In addition to bread, they also serve a variety of incredible pastries that change seasonally.
 Our absolute favorite is the “cardamom bun”, which is more like a cardamom kouign amman with sticky, buttery croissant layers.
 Hart Bageri also serves international dessert favorites like a Basque cheesecake, Italian Panettone for Christmas, and Danish Kransekage for New Year’s Eve.
 They also have a second location (Hart Brød + Bar) in Christianshavn.
+Craving more pastries?
+Check out our Copenhagen bakery guide.

 Coffee Collective paved the way for specialty coffee in Copenhagen when they opened their first shop in 2008.
 They set the standard for how a Danish light-roasted coffee should be made, and are passionately “focused on sustainability from seed to cup.”
 Jægersborggade is the original location of Coffee Collective, and their other shops are located at Torvehallerne, Bernikow, Godthåbsvej, Sankt Hans Torv, and inside Telefonkiosken at Nørreport Station.
 Don't miss out on their espresso soft serve when it's available during the summer.
+Still need caffeine?
+Check out our Copenhagen coffee guide.

 Bæst is an authentic Italian pizzeria by Relæ chef Christian Puglisi.
 They make their own charcuterie, fresh cheeses (ricotta, mozzarella, and burrata) and make sourdough in their bakery, Mirabelle, located just next door.
 The pizza here is the best in Copenhagen – bouncy, fluffy dough topped with fresh farm ingredients.
 Our favorite is their take on the Margherita pizza, with the option of adding stracciatella cheese.
 In our opinion, adding stracciatella is never optional, it's a necessity!